hvitoi/tech-docs/os/linux/packages/core/base/coreutils/ln.md

 # List the inodes in a directory
 ls -li # i stands for inode

-# Create a soft link
+# Create a symbolic link
 ln -s "original-file-path" "soft-link-path"

 # Create a hard link